Finances on Divorce and Separation

 Financial arrangements between couples who live together but who are not married

 Rights between cohabiting couples are limited because cohabiting couples are not afforded the same legal rights as married couples when the relationship breaks down.
 We have extensive experience in helping clients to navigate this complex area of law to reach sensible agreements.
+Take a look at our dedicated page on Living Together here.

 Financial arrangements for children including the Child Maintenance Service